Legal rights group moves Meghalaya govt on 6th Schedule

 GUWAHATI: A legal rights organisation has shot off a letter asking the Meghalaya government to “immediately withdraw” the proposal to amend the Sixth Schedule in the state.

-The Maharashtra-based Legal Rights Observatory (LRO) on Wednesday posted the letter on its Facebook page, terming move “controversial and a highly unrealistic, illogical and outrageous attempt to violate fundamental rights of Hindu tribes of Garo Hills such as Hajong, Koch, Rabha, Boro and Maan.”
+The Maharashtra-based Legal Rights Obser-vatory (LRO) on Wednesday posted the letter on its Facebook page, terming the move “controversial and a highly unrealistic, illogical and outrageous attempt to violate fundamental rights of Hindu tribes of Garo Hills such as Hajong, Koch, Rabha, Boro and Maan.”

 “We won’t tolerate exclusion of minority Hindu tribes which are living there since hundreds of years and are original inhabitants of the region having natural rights to be in Sixth Schedule.
 The move will convert Hindu tribes into third-rate citizens,” the LRO letter addressed to the Meghalaya chief minister, read.